 Benefits under Chapter 615 may be payable to beneficiaries of a member who dies “In the Line of Duty.”
 Occupational death means death from an injury resulting from an external force, an activity, or a disease caused by or resulting from a line of duty accident or from an illness caused by line-of-duty work under hazardous conditions.
 The term includes death from accidents or illnesses that directly results from an action a person is required or authorized by rule, condition of employment, or law to perform, including an action performed by the person at a social, ceremonial, athletic, or other function to which the person is assigned by the person’s employer.

-The surviving spouse may receive a lump sum payment of $500,000, and monthly payments may be made to minor children (under 18).
+The surviving spouse may receive a lump sum payment of $500,000, or the amount designated by the ERS Board of Trustees and monthly payments may be made to minor children (under 18).
 An eligible surviving spouse and minor children may be entitled to continue health benefits.

 In the event of the death of a LECOS officer of TDCJ, the surviving spouse may be eligible to receive a monthly annuity and may receive a benefit up to but not to exceed $6,000 for funeral expenses.

 Higher education benefits, which may include exemption from tuition, housing, textbooks, and fees at qualified Texas institutions of higher education, may be available to the surviving spouse or surviving children.